-Power This parar
+Power

-Management When this
+Management

-Mode IDE hard
+Mode

-Enabled (Default) deactivates
+Enabled (Default)

 Disabled

 This parameter allows you to reduce power consumption.
 When this parameter is set to "Enabled", you can configure the IDE hard disk and system timers.
 Setting it to "Disabled" deactivates the power-management feature and its timers.